Maghnie/docs/aedifion.io/security/README.md

 For deployments with critical security requirements, e.g., hospitals or banks, the listed requirements can be reduced down to opening only port 443/TCP for HTTPS traffic and additional security measures such as VPN tunnels can be employed.
 However, using only the Port 443/TCP is inevitably leading to limitations in platform functionality, such as live data integration.
 {% endhint %}

-Communication on the above listed ports only has to be opened towards a fixed set of aedifion's servers, i.e., all other than the following destinations can be blocked by the firewall.
+Communication through the listed ports above has to be opened only for a fixed set of aedifion's servers, i.e., all other destinations besides the following can be blocked by the firewall.

 <table>
   <thead>